leo-cabibihan/full-stack-open/part5/bloglist-frontend/tasks.md

 ~~## Task 5.12~~

 Add ESlint to the project.
 Define the configuration according to your liking.
 Fix all of the linter errors.

+## Task 5.13

+Make a test which checks that the component displaying a blog renders the blog's title and author, but does not render its url or number of likes by default

+Add CSS-classes to the component to help the testing as necessary.